usdot-fhwa-OPS/V2X-Hub/tests/Readme.md

 # V2X-Hub Integration Test Environment

 This folder provides a repeatable **integration test environment** for V2X-Hub using Docker Compose.

-It is meant to be used both:
+It is meant to be used:
 - locally (developer machine)
 - in CI later
-- environment only (start/stop + optional plugin selection).
+- environment only (start/stop + optional plugin selection)

 ---

 ## What this gives you